ILBBBM2/floppy-shooter/README.md

 ## models, lighting and textures

-to make the game look better i decided to add lighting. one easy way to do this is to have static lighting with it baked into texures. this would certainly be easier but would end up looking un-authentic due to my beginner level skills in textues and models. so i decided to make a dynamic lighting system, that would not only look better but also allow me to have active reflections! making the lighting system was surprisingly easy, with the only majo0r problem that i encountered being the fac that raylibs own documentation was outdated, leading to me making my ownm function for making lights and updating lights
+to make the game look better i decided to add lighting. one easy way to do this is to have static lighting with it baked into texures. this would certainly be easier but would end up looking un-authentic due to my beginner level skills in textues and models. so i decided to make a dynamic lighting system, that would not only look better but also allow me to have active reflections! making the lighting system was surprisingly easy, with the only major problem that i encountered being the fact that raylibs own documentation was outdated, leading to me making my own function for making lights and updating lights

 ```
 static Light CreateLight(int type, Vector3 position, Vector3 target, Color color, float intensity, Shader shader) {